specollective/event-board-api/README.md

 # Local Development

-Note: These instructions should work on most Linux/Unix based machined.
+Note: These instructions should work on most Linux/Unix based machines.
 Local development assumes you have a Python 3 installed on your computer.

 1. Set up environment variables